lekman/AzureLiquid/README.md

 ## Azure Specific Differences

-For example, an Azure LogicApp mapping service uses the content accessor.
-The LiquidParser exposes a set of SetContent methods used to either set:

-- objects (will render down to JSON)
-- JSON string
-- XML string (will parse as XDocument then to JSON)

-The object can then be accessed under the 'content' variable in the Liquid template.
-This is implemented by using the LiquidParser object and using it for unit testing or for live previews/file rendering.

-A key within this project is that I created it to be as compatible and usable for Azure implementations as possible.
-Therefore, it is important to understand how the DotLiquid and Azure implementations of the library differ from Shopify Liquid.
+It is important to understand how the DotLiquid implementations of the library differ from Shopify Liquid.

 - Liquid templates follow the [file size limits for maps](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-limits-and-config#artifact-capacity-limits) in Azure Logic Apps.
 - When using the date filter, DotLiquid supports both Ruby and .NET date format strings (but not both at the same time).
 By default, it will use [.NET date format strings](<http://msdn.microsoft.com/en-us/library/8kb3ddd4(v=vs.110).aspx>).